jeherve/jp-minileven-ads/readme.txt

 You can remove the custom code you placed in the Custom Ads field, save your changes, and the plugin will start using Google Adsense again.

 == Changelog ==

+= 1.2 =
+* Change sanitization for Google Ad Slot ID to avoid problems when the ID is too long

 = 1.1 =
 * Improve the Mobile Theme detection to avoid showing ads when not using the Mobile Theme